 Abusers use fear to demand obedience.
 This is a different kind of fear than that of reverent fear.
 This is a fear of pain, fear of what the abuser might say or do, and sometimes even a fear for one’s life.

-Signs of abuse in marriage
+Signs of potential domestic abuse

 - belittles you or your efforts